 A lot of companies experiment with ways of measuring and visualizing how their teams are doing (KPI’s; ROV’s, NPS, etc.,) looking for areas where there are opportunities for improvement.
 The general idea being ya can’t improve what ya don’t measure.
 And without some sort of systemic approach with clear visualization – things would very much be a guessing game.

-Two questions often come up when discussing team engagement and morale:
+Two questions often come up when discussing team health, engagement and morale:

 - What are things I can do to impact team happiness (positively)?

 You can experiment with any or all of these 12 things and then monitor the results.
-Which answers the second question.
+Which leads to back to the second question.